ultibohub/Tools/README.md

 TimezoneBuilder - A tool to compile world timezone information into a format suitable for the Ultibo timezone unit

+UFontCreator - A tool to convert any Windows font into a file describing it as a bitmap of fixed width and height

+UFnt2Unit - Utility to take the .ufnt files created by UFontCreator and turn them into pascal units for use in Ultibo projects

 Questions or suggestions about any of these tools should be posted in the Ultibo forum at https://ultibo.org/forum/index.php